 Whisky Tours of Scotland

 From having been dubbed the whisky capital of the world with 34 distilleries at its height of production, the town of Campbeltown is now the smallest of the six whisky producing areas with just two three working distilleries, the minimum number to qualify as a 'region'.
 Springbank and Glengyle have the same owners and as such you can tour both on the same ticket.
-It is possible to visit on a day tour from Glasgow but would be a bit of a stretch from Edinburgh where two days would be ideal.
+It is possible to visit on day tours from Glasgow but would be a bit of a stretch from Edinburgh where two days would be ideal.
 For a longer tour, combine it with a visit to Islay, Scotland's whisky island with no fewer than eight distilleries and/or the picturesque port of Oban, where the town was literally built around the distillery.

 Highland distilleries cover the largest area of Scotland, North of the Highland fault line and the River Tay, providing great opportunities for a circular Scotch Whisky Tour.
 Contained in this vast area of wilderness are some of the most remote distilleries and also the highest (Tomatin) and the smallest (Edradour).
 A visit to a Speyside distillery can easily be incorporated into a Highland distillery tour from Edinburgh or Glasgow with a minimum of two days needed.